jyutzler/Bridge-Systems/system.md

    * 5♠ = 2 kings
    * 5NT = 3 kings

+### Quantitative 4NT
+When suit agreement has not been reached, a bid of 4NT is quantitative (slam invitational).
+There are a number of ways to accept the invitation.

+4NT quantitative:
+   * 5♣: 0 or 4 aces
+   * 5♦: 1 ace
+   * 5♥: 2 aces
+   * 5♠: 3 aces
+   * 5NT: pick a slam
+   * any 6-bid: suggested place to play (pass or correct)

 ### 5NT Pick a Slam
 A voluntary bid of 5NT is forcing and asks partner to try to pick the best slam available.
 There are no hard-and-fast rules here, but possibilities include: